Skip to main content

 Collect Sensitive Data

-Elements can be configured to support custom input masking, validation, and transformation rules to satisfy your unique requirements.
+Each Element can be configured with custom input masking, validation, and transformation rules to meet your specific requirements.

 Reveal Sensitive Data

-To get started revealing sensitive data to your users, check out our Reveal Tokenized Data guide.
+To start revealing sensitive data to your users, see our Reveal Tokenized Data guide.

 Elements SDKs